Degenerate crossing number and signed reversal distance: Introduction

+This theorem shows that apart from some narrow families of exceptional cases, all bipartite embedded graphs satisfy Conjecture~\ref{main}.
+Observe that in the family of $2$-vertex counterexamples referred to in Theorem~\ref{f}, there are three portions: one orientable portion for each block and one non-orientable portion isomorphic to the left graph in Figure~\ref{reduced badly}.

-We refer to Section~\ref{preliminaries} for the definition of blocks and reduced graphs.
-Essentially, Theorem~\ref{main theorem} shows that apart from two narrow families of exceptional cases, all the loopless 2-vertex embeddings do satisfy Conjecture~\ref{main}.
-As an illustration, Figure~\ref{doubled} shows that while the example in Figure~\ref{block example} does not admit a perfect cross-cap drawing, surprisingly, it does after \emph{adding} two edges to it.
-It directly follows from Theorem~\ref{main theorem} that under standard random models, any loopless 2-vertex embedding scheme admits a perfect cross-cap drawing asymptotically almost surely.
+It is easy to see that Theorem~\ref{main theorem} implies that under standard random models, any loopless 2-vertex embedding scheme admits a perfect cross-cap drawing asymptotically almost surely.
+We believe that the same should hold for random bipartite embedded graphs.

+Theorem~\ref{main} is not exactly the strongest result that we can prove, a slightly stronger and more technical theorem is presented in Theorem~\ref{main theorem2} in Section~\ref{S:perfect}.
+We note that our proof techniques readily provide a polynomial-time algorithm that constructs the perfect cross-cap drawing when we are in the first case of the theorem.

+Most of the work in the proof of Theorem~\ref{main theorem} is about understanding the case of $2$-vertex graphs, and we focus on this case in most of the paper.
+We derive the general bipartite case from the $2$-vertex case in the last section.

-\paragraph*{Techniques and connections to signed reversal distance.} Our focus on the 2-vertex case in Theorem~\ref{main theorem} is further motivated by a connection (introduced in ~\cite{fuladi2022short}) to computational genomics.
+\paragraph*{Techniques and connections to signed reversal distance} Our focus on the 2-vertex loopless embedding schemes is further motivated by a connection (introduced in~\cite{fuladi2022short}) to computational genomics.
 An important problem in computational biology is to compute various notions of distance between two genomes (see~\cite{compeau2015bioinformatics,fertin2009combinatorics}).
-Remarkably, one of the most biologically relevant distances is also one of the few that can be calculated efficiently: a one chromosome genome is encoded by a signed permutation (i.e., permutations of integers in which each element has a sign) $\pi=(\pi_1, \ldots, \pi_n)$.
-The \emph{reversal} of the interval $(i,j)$ acts on $\pi$ by reversing the order of the elements $\pi_i,\ldots, \pi_j$ as well as their signs, it maps to
+Remarkably, one of the most biologically relevant distances is also one of the few that can be calculated efficiently: a one chromosome genome is encoded by a \emph{signed permutation} $\pi=(\pi_1, \ldots, \pi_n)$.
+Here, signed means that each element has a $+$ or $-$ sign, which we also denote using overline notations.
+The \emph{reversal} of the interval $(\pi_i,\pi_j)$ acts on $\pi$ by reversing the order of the elements $\pi_i,\ldots, \pi_j$ as well as their signs, it maps to

 The \emph{reversal distance} between signed permutations $\pi,\pi'$, denoted by $d(\pi,\pi')$ is the minimum number of reversals needed to transform $\pi$ to $\pi'$.
 A celebrated algorithm of Hannenhalli and Pevzner~\cite{hannenhalli1999transforming} (see also~\cite{bergeron2001very,bergeron2004reversal}) computes in polynomial time the reversal distance between two signed permutations.